 It features DisplayPort 1.4, two HDMI 2.0 ports, a USB Type-C port, a superspeed USB 3.2 Type B upstream port, three USB 3.2 Gen 2 downstream ports, a USB 3.2 Gen 1 charging port, and a USB Type-C downstream port, as well as a 3.5 mm audio jack and an RJ45 port.

 Coming in March and starting at $680 and $460, respectively, will be the UltraSharp 27 and 24 USB-C Hub Monitors (U2722DE/U2422HE.)
 These two midrange monitors are all about their brilliant color and borderless InfinityEdge design as seen on the XPS lineup.
-The monitors have barely any bezels, making for a more modern and efficient design.
+The

 The larger UltraSharp 27 USB-C Hub comes with a QHD resolution of 2,560 x 1,440.
 This is better than budget FHD displays, as you’ll be able to see 1.77 times more detail than usual.

 Connectivity options include an RJ45 jack and USB-C, so you can enjoy a stable Ethernet connection, as well as charging up to 90 watts to power your laptop with a single cable.
 Color coverage includes 100% of Adobe sRGB and 95% of the DCI-P3 spectrum.